mifrazmurthaja/mifrazmurthaja/README.md

 ## I'm a Developer, Learner and  a Mentor!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently curious to learn everything!
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 Goals: Contribute more to Open Source projects